 Neill E. BrowerAssociate

 Neill Brower represents clients throughout California in land use and environmental matters, including permitting and regulatory compliance.
 His practice involves a broad range of land use laws and regulations, from local planning and zoning regulations to state land use regulations, including the California Subdivision Map Act and Coastal Act, with a particular emphasis on the California Environmental Quality Act (CEQA) and density bonus laws (SB 1818 and AB 2222).
-Neill’s practice also involves State environmental regulations, including the California Fish & Game Code, and Carpenter-Presley-Tanner Hazardous Substance Account Act; and federal environmental laws and regulations, including the National Environmental Policy Act (NEPA), CERCLA/Superfund Law, RCRA, and the Clean Water Act.
+Neill’s practice also involves State environmental regulations, including the California Fish & Game Code, Carpenter-Presley-Tanner Hazardous Substance Account Act, and Cal-OSHA; and federal environmental laws and regulations, including the National Environmental Policy Act (NEPA), CERCLA/Superfund Law, RCRA, the Clean Water Act, and OSHA.
 He has extensive experience working with local jurisdictions and state, regional and federal agencies to obtain regulatory approvals.
 His experience has ranged from single-family homes to major mixed-use developments.

 Neill also represents lenders in evaluations of potential construction and bridge loans, as well as the ability of foreclosing lenders to complete stalled projects or develop alternatives to failed projects.
 Representative examples include analyses of apartment buildings for conversion to condominiums; the potential effects of the Ellis Act, Costa Hawkins Rental Housing Act, and associated local implementing regulations on redevelopment of a rental housing site; establishing permitting benchmarks to protect a bridge lender and ensure satisfaction of a later take-out by a subsequent lender; and preserving entitlements, completing a foreclosure sale, and evaluating the vesting status of a master-planned residential development.